siqueiraa/ireland-employments-permit/README.md

 # Ireland Employments Permit

-This project automates the process of downloading, processing, and providing employment permit data for Ireland.
+This project automates the process of downloading, processing, and providing employment permit data for Ireland by uploading it to Google Sheets.

 ## Setup Instructions

 ### Prerequisites

 - Docker
-- Docker Compose (for local setup)
-- Kubernetes (for deployment on a cluster)
+- Kubernetes
-- Airflow

-### Local Setup with Docker Compose
+### Local Setup

 1. Clone the repository:
     ```bash